mautic/mautic-community-handbook/pages/08.community-team/chapter.md

 ## Mission and expectations

-> We want to have more and more people who are contributing to Mautic.
+> We want more and more people to feel at home in the Mautic community.
+And we want to inspire & enable them to contribute to our cause.

 ### General Tasks

-* Grow the Community - global and local engagement
+* Support growth of the global as well as the local communities
+* Help the Mautic community be most ethical, accessible and inclusive
-* Increase active contribution
+* Provide really easy starting points for contribution
-* Facilitate communication and contribution
+* Organize and support Mautic events
+* Continue to improve community infrastructure
+* Connect with other Open Source communities
+* Work towards a Mautic NGO (e.g. „Mautic Association“)

 ### Sample activities

 #### General

+* Keep rethinking community and contribution structures
 * Improve global community infrastructure, rearrange forums, etc
-* Ownership of the [m.mautic.org](http://m.mautic.org) Mautic instance
+* Define & refine official event formats
-* "Events" page to list local and global events
+* Help people to organize and promote local Mautic events

 But also

 * Understand community personas
 * Promote and help building a business on Mautic, and explain active contribution as an important element of it
 * Find, grow and support ambassadors
+* Connect & collaborate with other communities
+* Support funding

 #### Global Communities